D45Hub/Brainfuck-Math-API/README.md

 Use NodeJS with "npm install" to install the prerequisites and then use "npm start" to start up the API.

+The tests for the project can be executed with "npm test".
+Yes there are unit tests for this project.
+And yes they are also written in Brainfuck.

 ## Endpoints

 The API uses the port 3000 for recieving requests and currently supports these endpoints for requests.